MixedRealityETHZ/Automatic-Transcription-and-Translation/README.md

 Once the project is set up with ML2, proceed to install MRTK3 in the project.
 Follow this [tutorial](https://developer-docs.magicleap.cloud/docs/guides/third-party/mrtk3/mrtk3-new-project/) and when prompted to select MRTK3 components for installation, choose "MRTK Input", "MRTK UX Components", and "MRTK UX Components (Non-canvas)".
 Make sure you check the `RECORD_AUDIO` permission in the final step!

 To import the ATT project, go to `Assets -> Import Package -> Custom Package`, and then import the project package `att.unitypackage`.
 Once imported, a prompt will appear asking you to `Import TMP essentials`.
-Click on it to finish the project setup.
+Click on it to finish Unity's setup.

 Finally, to change the IP to yours, navigate inside the Unity project to `Assets -> Scripts` and open `TranslationAPI.cs` and `AppStart.cs`.
 Change the IP to your desired one at `line 8`.

-Now that the project is set up, feel free to modify it as much as you want.
+Now that the project is set up, feel free to modify it as much as you want and have fun :D

 ## Usage